-The first three digits in [000-000] serve as identifier for the salient axiom, theorem, definition, or elucidation.
+The first three digits in ‘[000-000]’ serve as identifier for the salient axiom, theorem, definition, or elucidation.
 The second three digits serve as identifier for successive versions.

-The remaining part of the document provides guidance as to how BFO should be used, and also arguments as to why specific choices have been made in the BFO architecture.
+The document provides guidance as to how BFO should be used, and also arguments as to why specific choices have been made in the BFO 2.0 architecture.
 The identifier in brackets is included to enable cross-references back to this document for implementations of BFO in various languages and formats.

-BFO 2.0 will exist in various implementations, including CLIF (FOL) and OWL.
-This document provides axioms and theorems in English that easily maps to FOL and so is the direct basis for the CLIF implementation.
+BFO 2.0 will exist in various implementations, including FOL, with a version using the CLIF Common Language Interchange Format, and OWL 2.
+This document provides axioms and theorems in English that easily maps to FOL and so is the direct basis for the CLIF implementations.
+From this, the OWL implementation will be derived in turn.

 Summary of most important changes in BFO 2.0 as compared to BFO 1.1